Actual-Outcomes/ai-workflow-manager/docs/user-stories/EP2-workflow-execution/US-EP2-10.md

 ## Acceptance Criteria

 ```
-Given I open Settings ▸ Notifications
+Given I access notification preferences
-When I adjust preferences
+When I use NotificationPreferenceService
-Then I can enable/disable event types (run started, validator failed, run completed, credential warning) and choose delivery channels (in-app, email*, CLI summary)

-Given I disable an event type
-When that event occurs
-Then I no longer receive alerts for it, but the event still appears in history panels

-Given I set quiet hours
+Then I can get and save notification preferences with quiet hours (start/end times) and channels
-When events occur during that window
-Then notifications queue until quiet hours end, unless marked as critical

 Given I use the CLI
+When I run `notifications get`
+Then I see the current notification preferences in JSON format

+Given I use the CLI
-When I run `aiwm notifications prefs --set validator_failed=cli`
+When I run `notifications set --quiet-start <time> --quiet-end <time> --channels <channels>`
-Then my preferences update and are reflected in the UI settings page
+Then my preferences are updated and saved to the configuration

-Given multiple users share the same machine
-When each configures preferences
-Then settings remain per-user (tied to profile) and audit logs track changes
+Given notification preferences are configured
+When the scheduler or workflow execution needs to send notifications
+Then the preferences are consulted to determine delivery channels and quiet hours
 ```

 ## UX References